Isaac-98/POF-App/README.md

 * This is used to calculate the probability of failure (POF) for offshore structures.
 The data is provided by industrial supervisor.

+* Here is a whole tutorial wrote by me :) on how the project works before using tkinter. [click me](E-notes.pdf)

 # Start Page of the App
 Here is a preview of the start page of the app developed using **tkinter.**